-All high-pressure geysers must have a temperature and pressure release valve (TPR valve).
+All high-pressure water heaters must have a temperature and pressure release valve (TPR valve).
 This valve controls two critical functions: pressure and temperature.
 Therefore, do not tamper with this valve!

 If the thermostat fails and the temperature rises beyond 70°C, pressure increases.
 In this case, with the rising temperature, the TPR valve will release if it is working correctly.
 Furthermore, this happens either because of excessive heat or pressure.

 If the TPR valve is faulty, the boiling point of water can rise above 120°C!
 The pressure will reach a point where the pressure tank ruptures.
 At this point, the water will turn into steam instantly.
 As a result, the 150 litres water in your geyser will now occupy 240,000 litres of space!
 This results in an explosion of the ferocity of a half kilogram of dynamite ( approximately 2½ sticks).
 Not only will the damage be excessive, but, as a consequence, lives can be at risk.

 Also, during periods of water cutoffs, do not use hot water or open hot water taps!
 You will burn out the element!

 Ensure that a home inspector or plumber inspects your geyser installation!

-These videos show extreme cases of a geyser explosion:
+These videos show extreme cases of a hot water heater explosion: